jhonnyLeandro/rest-api/README.md

 ## Steps for postgreSQL

-To get the db working, the first step is to download and install postgresql, after that create a specific role for this api, in that role create the database and into the database create the table users used to this project.
+To get the db working, the first step is to download and install postgresql, after that create a specific role for this api.
+Now with our role we can create our database and our tables.
+I will describe the steps below.
 ## Install postgresql in ubuntu

 Use this command to  install postgresql in ubuntu